 1) Test Plan

 It is a root feature in the JMeter tool where all the settings are described/mentioned for executing a test.
 It describes all the steps that JMeter has to execute when tests are run.
 A test plan consists of Thread Group, Timers, Config Elements, Listener, Assertion, pre/post processors, etc. JMeter offers various customization as it can be used depending upon the user’s requirement.

 2) Thread Group

 Thread Groups can be defined as a collection of Threads.
 Each thread represents one user using the application under test.

 Basically, each and every thread simulates one real user request to the server.
 The thread group elements are responsible for handling the number of threads.
 We can manage the following things by using thread groups:

 - Ramp up time (period of time in seconds, that tells JMeter how long it takes to start all the threads)

-- Number of iteration (Loop count)
+- Number of iterations (Loop count)

 The answer is Samplers

 The sampler is responsible for sending a specific type of request to the server.
-For instance, we can have an HTTP Request Sampler if we need to perform different operations like POST, GET, DELETE on HTTP services or web applications.
+For instance, we can have an HTTP Request Sampler if we need to perform different operations like POST, GET, and DELETE on HTTP services or web applications.